 We arrive at Kasane by midday and arrange our game viewing options in our first game park, Chobe National Park, a park blessed with abundant game and particularly with large herds of elephant.
-We can take a river cruise on the Chobe River, as well as game drives deep into the park.
+We take a river cruise on the Chobe River, as well as game drives deep into the park.
 The cruise allows us to enjoy views of elephant, crocodile and hippopotamus as well as of the other game drawn to the river, daily access to water being an essential to many species, particularly in dry season.
 Zebra, buffalo and many different antelope species call Chobe home too.
 The concentration of prey also attracts predators and the area is known to have lion, leopard and cheetah.

-Distance, Day 1: 87 kms

-Est. Drive Time, Day 1: 3 hours (depending on the border)
+Distance, Day 1: 87 kms Est. Drive Time, Day 1: 3 hours (depending on the border) Meals: X2 Breakfasts, X2 Dinners

-Optional excursions: Chobe National Park - game drives and game cruise.
+Included wildlife activities: Chobe National Park - game drive and game cruise.